McBride, British Columbia: Demographics

-McBride Community Forest Corporation
+Economy

 McBride Community Forest Corporation (MCFC) is a corporation that is owned by the Village of McBride.
 MCFC was set up in 2002 to manage community forest tenure for the village and the surrounding area.
 The Community Forest license grants the village exclusive rights to harvest Crown timber from approximately 60,000 hectares of land.
 MCFC is able to serve the social, economic and environment needs for McBride's forest industry.
 MCFC manages "the forest for all of its product potential rather than just timber."

-McBride Hospital and Health Centre
+Healthcare

 McBride Hospital and Health Centre provides a variety of services to the community and surrounding area.
 The hospital is equipped with an emergency room, three acute care beds and eight long-term beds.
 The hospital is also provides x-ray and lab services.
 Acupuncture and massage therapy is accessible to residents in this region.
 A BC ambulance station is located in McBride beside the hospital, with 911 services being available to McBride and the surrounding areas.

 Attractions

-The village offers a diverse outdoor attractions for all seasons.
+The village offers diverse outdoor attractions for all seasons.
 During the winter months, McBride has a variety of cross-country skiing trails and its world-famous snowmobiling trails and designated snowmobiling areas, as well as offering numerous locations for the ever-popular ice fishing.
 The warmer months in McBride allow for hiking, camping, fishing and bird watching.
 Recreation sites in the area include Beaver Falls Recreation Trail, Beaver River Recreation Site, LaSalle Lake Recreation Site and McBride Peak Halfway Hut.
 Another popular site is Horseshoe Lake, a naturally formed ox-bow lake that allows birdwatchers to observe waterfowl and other birds from an observation platform.
 The village has a ball field and Community Recreation Centre that is equipped with gym, a regulation sized ice hockey arena, two curling sheets and a convertible court.

 The McBride and District Public Library and the Valley Museum and Archives are housed in a building on Main Street.
-A popular attraction among tourists, the Valley Museum and Archives presents a variety of touring exhibitions each year show casing the unique history and culture of the Robson Valley.
+A popular attraction among tourists, the Valley Museum and Archives presents a variety of touring exhibitions each year showcasing the unique history and culture of the Robson Valley.
 The library offers a variety of services to the community and tourists, including workshops for all ages, internet access and computer stations, and a wide selection of media.

 The Robson Valley Community Centre in McBride has a stage, dance floor and commercial kitchen.
 The Robson Valley Community Centre is available to rent for theatre performances, conferences, wedding receptions, tradeshows or a family reunion.